 Part 2: Diet

-Diet is one of the most evidence-backed parts of this plan.
+Diet is one of the better-studied parts of this plan.
 Research shows that diets rich in antioxidants and medium-chain triglycerides (MCTs) can support cognitive function in aging dogs.
-MCTs give the senior brain an alternative fuel source, and antioxidants help fight the oxidative damage behind the disease.
+MCTs give the senior brain an alternative fuel source, and antioxidants help the body handle the oxidative damage that goes with aging.
 You have options: prescription cognitive diets formulated for this, or adding MCT oil and omega-3 (DHA) to a good diet the right way.
 Ask your vet which fits your dog, and introduce any change slowly.

 Part 3: Mental enrichment and routine